 The Quagga Project was the first attempt in the era of genetics to employ selective crossbreeding procedures to try to retrieve an extinct animal, but there have been previous attempts.
 In 1921, the German brothers and zoologists Heinz and Lutz Heck launched a breeding program to restore the auroch phenotype (Bos primigenius), the wild ancestor of modern cattle, which went extinct in the Jaktorów Forest in Poland in 1627.
 The two scientists, with the later support of the Nazi regime, created a new race called Heck, which is supposed to have traits similar to aurochs.

-Cloning requires the intact DNA of the extinct species, which has deflated the hopes of re-creating animals such as the thylacine or marsupial wolf.
-Therefore, the current objective of several groups of researchers is to use cells from the closest living species and modify their genes to obtain DNA as close as possible to that of the extinct animal.
+Cloning requires intact DNA from the extinct species, which at the time dashed hopes of recreating animals such as the Tasmanian thylacine.
+The current aim of several groups of researchers is therefore to use cells from the closest living species and modify their genes to obtain DNA as close as possible to that of the extinct animal.

 This genetic engineering is being applied to the recovery of the passenger pigeon (Ectopistes migratorius), extinguished in 1914 by massive hunting, and of which it was said that its immense flocks obscured the North American sky.
 The Great Passenger Pigeon Comeback project began in 2012 with the aim of editing the DNA of the band-tailed pigeon (Patagioenas fasciata), the closest living relative, and recreate the extinct bird.